 Take Time to Talk Seriously With Child

-I encourage parents to take stock of how often they talk seriously with their child.
+I encourage parents to take stock of how often they talk seriously with their children.
 Notice if it is seldom or frequent.
-It should be routine, not a lecture, not your stories, but just a “hold your image” talk that helps them to stay focused, to be encouraged, and to push forward.
+It should be routine, not a lecture, not your stories, but just a “hold your image” talk that helps them stay focused, be encouraged, and push forward.
 For some kids, this is easier than it is for others.
 Let your kids know that you have high expectations, that you expect them to pause between stimulus and response and choose an appropriate reaction.
 Let them know that you want them to aim high and be willing to sacrifice and push themselves to achieve their destiny in life.

 Yours for Better Parenting,